An Overview of Data Management & Processing:

 About Level 2 (L2) Data:

 Level 2 (L2) data are quality controlled data.
 These data are processed monthly, including a data summary, validation, and baseline correction of air quality measurements for analyzer drift.
-Data are further reviewed by WBEA as an acceptance test before generation of monthly compliance reports and distribution to various locations, including the WBEA PI database for continuous data, the WBEA website (wbea.org), the CASA data warehouse and WBEA members.
+Data are further reviewed by WBEA as an acceptance test before generation of monthly compliance reports and distribution to various locations, including the WBEA website (wbea.org), and the province’s air data warehouse.

 Quality Assurance and Controls: